reasonml/reason/editorSupport/atom-reason/README.md

 Upgrading Reason
 ------------------

-- To upgrade `Reason`, you should do `opam upgrade reason`/`opam upgrade reasonsyntax`: this will repin reason/reasonsyntax, rebuilding the fresh command line tools (e.g. `refmt`, `refmttype`) which the editor plugin uses internally.
+- To upgrade `Reason`, you should do `opam upgrade reason`: this will repin reason, rebuilding the fresh command line tools (e.g. `refmt`, `refmttype`) which the editor plugin uses internally.
 Then restarting Atom will cause `atom-reason-loader` to detect the new version of `Reason` and (if needed) install the new version of the plugins.

 Building and Adding Features